ahmohbati/SecOn/ManagingAlerts.md

 #### Autocategorize events ####
-This solution only applies to Sguil.
-If you use Snorby, it would be best to investigate one of the other solutions.
 The sguild server can be set to autocategorize events as it processes them.
 This is a great way to have sguil process the events for us as it sees them, saving us from any laborious categorization.
 Our current Sguil packages have an AutoCat builder in the Sguil client and in the Squert web interface.
 For older versions of Sguil, edit /etc/nsm/securityonion/autocat.conf on the sguild server.